By Ross Smith on 29 June 2020

-In previous articles we have detailed the key points of the siFramo modular steel framing system.
-This week, we will explore how much of the steel section can really be used and discover 7 ways in which siFramo maximizes available area to support services.
+Within this blog series, we previously explained the key points of the siFramo modular steel framing system.
+In part 4, we will explore how much of the steel box section can really be used and discover 7 ways in which siFramo maximizes the available area to support services.

 Why is it so important to make the most of the available space?

 In any given industrial application, it is not uncommon to see banks of closely grouped services, be it pipes, cables or ducting, running seamlessly above our heads.
-However, it is easy to forget that even with the best planning and intentions, there may have been a need to accommodate 11th hour design changes.
-Such changes quickly swallow up any free space, reserved for future expansion .
+It is easy to forget that even with the best planning and intentions, there may have been a need to accommodate 11th hour design changes.
+Such changes quickly swallow up any free space, reserved for future expansion.

 Here we will cover 7 ways siFramo can optimise the use of the available space and maximize the use of the profile.